 Council's strong focus on grant funding and advocacy opportunities will continue.
-Our robust relationship with the Australian and NSW governments ensures that we are continually seeking opportunities for funding for Council and community-based projects.
-This plan ensures we have the capacity to support our community with the rebuilding process as well as continuing to deliver business as usual.
-However, for now, and for the purposes of this plan, we will keep providing delivery of our services for our community as we work through the long list of tasks to rebuild after the fires.
+Our robust relationship with the Australian and NSW governments ensures that we are continually seeking opportunities for funding for community projects.
+Council looks forward to working with the NSW Government to progress the Eurobodalla Regional Hospital, Moruya by-pass and an Integrated Emergency Operations Centre.